 Many of the injuries caused by the accidents listed above are preventable and occur due to someone else’s carelessness, misconduct or disregard for safety.

-Knowing When to Contact a Personal Injury Attorney
+Knowing When to Contact an Experienced Personal Injury Attorney

 Most accident victims are unfamiliar with the claims process.
 Insurance adjusters settle claims every day and are skilled negotiators.
 Having a trusted legal advocate on your side can help ensure your rights are protected.
 A lawyer who has experience handling injury cases can offer a perspective on the value of your claim and prevent an insurance company from taking advantage of you.